evidencebp/commit-classification/labeling_protocols/refactor_protocol.md

     <ol>
         1. Clean up is perfective and refactor.
         1. Moving code to a different file is perfective and refactor.
+        1. Moving a file is perfective and refactor.
         1. Optimization/Performance improvement is perfective.
 If the same algorithm is kept, it is also a refactor.
         1. Unification  is perfective and refactor.
         1. Re implementation is perfective and refactor